Last updated on December 20th, 2025 at 03:19 pm

 The Quick Guide to Bangkok’s Chatuchak Weekend Market if You’re Short on Time…

-In this post, I’m going to save you some time by showing you the best parts of Chatuchak Weekend Market so you don’t need to walk the entire market.
+In this post, I’ll save you some time by highlighting the best parts of Chatuchak Weekend Market, so you don’t have to walk the entire market.

-Because JJ Market is such a huge sprawling weekend market you can easily run around like a headless chicken.
+Because JJ Market is such a huge sprawling weekend market, you can easily end up running around like a headless chicken.
 Who wants to get lost and miss the good parts?

 You’re not.
 Because you’re going to know the best parts of JJ Market and why it’s one of the best outdoor shopping experiences Bangkok has to offer.